 Bus speeds across the network are now being reported by TfL.
-The all London average is shown graphically for the first time in this report.
+The all London average is shown on a graph in this report.
 The trend indicates that over the last two years bus speeds are reducing which is of concern.

-Rising levels of congestion is impacting on bus service reliability and this, along with journey time need constant monitoring.
+Rising levels of congestion are impacting on bus service reliability and this, along with journey time need constant monitoring.
 TfL have added a substantial number of buses to maintain reliability.
 This is welcome, but costly.
 Poor performance means huge number of passengers have stopped using the buses.